Lenme peer-to-peer lender review

 In addition to the origination fee and interest, there may be a membership fee.
 However, we weren't able to confirm this.

 Lenme is pretty bare bones compared to similar apps.
-So while you can be an investor if you have spare cash, borrowers won't be able to build their credit or take advantage of other programs like they would with payday advance apps like Dave, Earnin and MoneyLion.
+So while you can be an investor if you have spare cash, borrowers won't be able to build their credit or take advantage of other programs like they would with cash advance apps like Dave, Earnin and MoneyLion.

 Since Lenme is a peer-to-peer lending service, borrowers only need to meet a few basic requirements: